-Unifiedcomms and Mobilization, along with GlobeOSS, operate primarily in the telecomunications technology markets of three regions: South East Asia (SEA), South Asia (SA) and the Middle East and Africa (MEA).
-For all these businesses, with the exception of Malaysia, Singapore and Pakistan, where engagement with the customer is conducted directly by our own personnel, the majority of our engagements with customers are carried out through various sales channel partners.
+Unifiedcomms operates primarily in the telecoms-tech markets of three regions: South East Asia (SEA), South Asia (SA) and the Middle East and Africa (MEA) while GlobeOSS focuses exclusively on SEA.
+For Unifiedcomms, with the exception of Malaysia, Singapore and Pakistan, where engagement with the customer is conducted directly by our own personnel, the majority of our engagements with customers are carried out through various sales channel partners.
 This two-tier sales and distribution approach enables us to cost-effectively reach customers within each region of focus and to tap into the local knowledge and insights of our partners to build and deliver compelling solutions.

-As at end-2016, there are a total of 161 people that are employed in our businesses.
+As at end-2017, there are a total of 168 people that are employed in our businesses.
 The majority of these personnel are located in Malaysia, where our operational headquarters is situated, while the rest work out of Singapore, Pakistan, Indonesia and Vietnam.

 Generally a positive year for Group revenue, but mixed for business segments

 The 2017 financial was a positive year for our business in terms of Group revenue growth but a mixed one when we examine the performance of each of our business segments.
 The Group achieved consolidated revenue of S$24.8 million for the financial year 2017, an increase of 5.8% as compared to the S$23.5 million recorded in the previous year.
 Only one of our business segments however, showed an increase in their 2017 revenues.

 GlobeOSS posted revenue of S$13.1 million in 2017, an increase of 19.2% from the S$11.0 million recorded in 2016.
 Unifiedcomms recorded a 4.5% decline in sales, turning in total revenue of S$11.7 million in 2017 versus S$12.3 million the year before.